Easy New Wave Favorites: Volume 1 Songbook

 New Wave Songbooks

-Rock out to killer selections of iconic 80s New Wave hits, all thoughtfully arranged for intermediate piano by Jennifer Eklund.
-From synth-pop jams to power ballads, this songbook's got it all including hits like: "Shout," "If You Leave," "Kids in America," and "Rebel Yell."
+Rock out to killer selections of iconic New Wave hits from the 70s and 80s, all thoughtfully arranged for easy piano by Jennifer Eklund.
+From synth-pop jams to power ballads, this songbook's got it all including hits like: "Shout," "One Way or Another," "Boys Don't Cry," and "The Metro."

 Read more